General Child Neurology

 Hieronymus Fracastorius (Girolamo Fracastoro) shows the shepherd Syphilus and the hunter Ilceus a statue of Venus to warn them against the danger of infection with syphilis.
 Engraving by Jan Sadeler I, 1588/1595, after Christop...

-Congenital syphilis was first described in an English 17th-century pediatric textbook, although Paracelsus (Aureolus Theophrastus Bombastus von Hohenheim; 1493-1541) first suggested in utero transmission (50).
+Congenital syphilis was first described in an English 17th-century pediatric textbook, although Paracelsus (Aureolus Theophrastus Bombastus von Hohenheim; 1493-1541) first suggested in utero transmission (70).
 As a result of this knowledge, newborns with syphilis were abandoned by their mothers because of fear of contagion.
-English surgeon and venereologist Sir Jonathan Hutchinson (1828-1913) described the triad of notched incisors, interstitial keratitis, and deafness as criteria for congenital syphilis diagnosis (34).
+English surgeon and venereologist Sir Jonathan Hutchinson (1828-1913) described the triad of notched incisors, interstitial keratitis, and deafness as criteria for congenital syphilis diagnosis (43).

-In 1905, at the Charité Clinic in Berlin, German zoologist Fritz Schaudinn (1871-1906), with the dermatologist Erich Hoffmann (1868-1959), identified the spirochete Spirochaeta pallida later called Treponema pallidum as the causative organism of syphilis (55; 48).
+In 1905, at the Charité Clinic in Berlin, German zoologist Fritz Schaudinn (1871-1906), with the dermatologist Erich Hoffmann (1868-1959), identified the spirochete Spirochaeta pallida later called Treponema pallidum as the causative organism of syphilis (76; 67).
 Shortly afterward, in 1910, German physician-scientist Paul Ehrlich (1854-1915) introduced a synthetic arsenical, salvarsan, as the main line of therapy.
 Although toxic, it had more efficacy than previous medications, such as mercury salts and guaiac.

 The natural history of untreated syphilis is well-known because of an epidemiologic study initiated in 1891 in Oslo, Norway by Norwegian dermatologist Carl Wilhelm Boeck (1808-1873/1875?).
 This study documented the course of the untreated disease in 1978 patients and included many autopsies.

-The “Tuskegee Study of Untreated Syphilis in the Negro Male” was started in 1932 by the United States Public Health Service to study the natural history of syphilis in hopes of justifying treatment programs for Blacks (13).
+The “Tuskegee Study of Untreated Syphilis in the Negro Male” was started in 1932 by the United States Public Health Service to study the natural history of syphilis in hopes of justifying treatment programs for Blacks (17).
 It was a notorious example of human research carried out without informed consent and with actions that were intentionally deleterious to the subjects studied.

 The Tuskegee Syphilis Study is a notorious example of human research carried out without informed consent and with actions that were intentionally deleterious to the subjects studied.
 (Source: US National Archives.
 Atlanta, Geo...

-Because of the protean manifestations in humans, syphilis has been called the “Great Mimicker” (46).
+Because of the protean manifestations in humans, syphilis has been called the “Great Mimicker” (64).

 Syphilis is transmitted mainly during sexual activity by direct contact with the mucocutaneous lesions of the primary or secondary stages of the disease.
-Vertical transmission can occur transplacentally any time during gestation because of maternal spirochetemia but can also occur through contact with a genital lesion at the time of delivery.
+Vertical transmission can occur transplacentally at any time during gestation because of maternal spirochetemia but can also occur through contact with a genital lesion at the time of delivery.

 Transplacental transmission rates vary depending on the stage of maternal infection: they are nearly 100% during the secondary phase, 70% to 100% during the primary phase, and 30% during the latent phase.
-The risk of fetal infection increases as the stage of pregnancy advances (29).
-Fetal syphilis is only detected on prenatal ultrasound after 18 weeks, when the immunocompetent fetus can generate the immunologic response necessary to cause abnormalities on ultrasound (52).
+The risk of fetal infection increases as the stage of pregnancy advances (38).
+Fetal syphilis is only detected on prenatal ultrasound after 18 weeks, when the immunocompetent fetus can generate the immunologic response necessary to cause abnormalities on ultrasound (72).

 Congenitally infected subjects can present with either early congenital syphilis or late congenital syphilis.

 Early congenital syphilis.
 Clinical manifestations may begin in the first 24 months of life but are usually evident at birth or in the first few months.
-The longer the interval between maternal infection and pregnancy, the more benign the outcome in the infant (Kassowitz law) (22).
-Between 30% and 40% of infected fetuses are stillborn (09).
-Infants can present with intrauterine growth retardation, failure to thrive, fever, hepatosplenomegaly, ascites, jaundice, and generalized lymphadenopathy, particularly with involvement of the epitrochlear nodes.
-About half have mucocutaneous lesions with purulent or bloody rhinitis or “snuffles,” mucous patches and ulcers on the tongue, maculopapular or vesiculobullous rash often involving the palms and soles, and mucous patches and condyloma lata around the anus and external genitalia.
+The longer the interval between maternal infection and pregnancy, the more benign the outcome in the infant (Kassowitz law) (27).
+Between 30% and 40% of infected fetuses are stillborn (13).
+Infants can present with intrauterine growth retardation, failure to thrive, fever, hepatosplenomegaly, ascites, jaundice, and generalized lymphadenopathy, particularly with the involvement of the epitrochlear nodes.

 The 16-month-old girl’s mother had syphilitic sores on both nipples.
 Illustration by Surgeon Leonard Portal Mark (1855-1930), pathological artist at St. Bartholomew's Hospital, London.
 (Source: St. Bartholomew's Hospital Archiv...